 Evaluate Your Probiotic Today

 Choosing the right supplement is key to ensuring that your probiotics actually work like you want them to.
-LoveBug Probiotics’ supplements contain premium strains of probiotic bacteria that are clearly mentioned on the container.
+LoveBug Probiotics’ supplements have premium strains of probiotic bacteria that are clearly mentioned on the bottle.
 The 5-10 billion live cultures are delivered in tablet format.